Classification and Standard of Steel In China

 4. Free-Cutting Steels

-② The number following the letter “Y” indicates the carbon content, represented as a percentage in ten-thousands of the average carbon content.
-For example, for free-cutting steel with an average carbon content of 0.3%, the steel grade would be “Y30”.
+② The numerical value following the “Y” prefix represents the carbon content, expressed as a percentage in ten-thousandths of the average carbon content.
+For instance, a free-cutting steel with an average carbon content of 0.30% would be designated as “Y30”.
+This precise system allows for quick identification of the steel’s carbon content, which is crucial for predicting its mechanical properties and machinability characteristics.

 5. Alloy Structural Steels